 Therefore, just as a Civil Court can strike down the whole or parts of a private contract which violates law or rights, a properly formed International Court of the Independent Judiciary can strike down a treaty as a contract which violates international law.

-Statutes can be Stricken as Unlawful – As a doctrine of customary law, when any country legislative “statute [is] passed in violation of law, that is, of the fundamental law or [a] constitution… it is the prerogative of Courts… to declare it void… to declare it not to be law.”
+As a doctrine of customary law, when any country legislative “statute [is] passed in violation of law, that is, of the fundamental law or [a] constitution… it is the prerogative of Courts… to declare it void… to declare it not to be law.”
 (Black’s Law 2nd 1910: “Law” §2, p.700)

 Therefore, just as a national Supreme Court can strike down the whole or parts of a statute which violates constitutional law or rights, a properly formed International Court of the Independent Judiciary can strike down a statute which violates international law.